itzmeanjan/tseep/README.md

 - [**v1**](#v1) - TCP server with one go-routine listening for new connections & each connection being handled in its own go-routine.

-- [**v2**](#v2) - TCP server with one go-routine listening for new connections & another watching READ, WRITE events on accepted connection's file descriptors.
+- [**v2**](#v2) - TCP server with one go-routine listening for new connections & another watching READ, WRITE events on accepted connection's file descriptors

 ### :: v1 ::